vitalii-pol-dev/easy-interview/README.md

 ## Privacy

 This extension requires storage permissions to maintain authentication state and user preferences.
-For detailed information about how we handle your data, please see our [Privacy Policy](PRIVACY.md).
+For detailed information about how we handle your data, please see our [Privacy Policy](https://github.com/vitalii-pol-dev/easy-interview/blob/master/PRIVACY.md).

 ## Support

-For support or questions, please contact [your contact information].
+For support or questions, please contact vitalii.polishchuk.us@gmail.com.